Following the olive route in Messinia

 - Harvesting typically begins in October but it depends on weather conditions throughout the year, so it’s worth contacting the producer first.

-The experience of guided tour of an olive grove, olive picking and olive oil tasting with a meal takes about 4 hours.
+A guided tour of an olive grove, olive picking and olive oil tasting with a meal takes about 4 hours in total.